refinedev/refine/documentation/docs/tutorial.md

 import editGif from '@site/static/img/edit.gif';
 import showGif from '@site/static/img/show.gif';

-We'll show how to create a simple admin app with CRUD operations based on an existing REST API.
+We'll show how to create a simple admin app with CRUD operations based on REST API.

 ## Setup